-For PNNT, each Independent Director receives an annual payment of \$90,000 for services performed on behalf of PNNT as a director.
+For PNNT, each Independent Director receives an annual payment of \$110,000 for services performed on behalf of PNNT as a director.
 The Independent Directors also receive \$2,500 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each Board meeting and receive \$1,000 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each committee meeting (unless combined with a Board meeting).
 In addition, each Co-Chairman of the Audit Committee receives an annual fee of \$12,500 and each Co-Chairman of any other committee receives an annual fee of \$2,500 for his additional services in these capacities.
-Also, PNNT has purchased directors' and officers' liability insurance on behalf of its directors and officers.
-Independent Directors have the option to receive their directors' fees paid in shares of the Company's Common Stock issued at a price per share equal to the greater of net asset value or the market price at the time of payment.
+Also, PNNT has purchased directors' and officers' liability insurance on behalf of its directors and officers and indemnifies such persons against certain losses.
+Independent Directors have the option to receive their directors' fees paid in shares of PNNT's Common Stock issued at a price per share equal to the greater of net asset value or the market price at the time of payment.
 No compensation is expected to be paid to directors who are "interested persons" (as defined in the 1940 Act).

-For PFLT, each Independent Director receives an annual payment of \$50,000 for services performed on behalf of PFLT as a director.
-The Independent Directors also receive \$1,250 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each Board meeting and receive \$500 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each committee meeting (unless combined with a Board meeting).
+For PFLT, each Independent Director receives an annual payment of \$50,000, and effective August 2017 \$70,000, for services performed on behalf of PFLT as a director.
+The Independent Directors also receive \$2,500 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each Board meeting and receive \$500 plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each committee meeting (unless combined with a Board meeting).
 In addition, each Co-Chairman of the Audit Committee receives an annual fee of \$3,750 and each Co-Chairman of any other committee receives an annual fee of \$1,250 for his additional services in these capacities.
-Also, PFLT has purchased directors' and officers' liability insurance on behalf of its directors and officers.
-Independent Directors have the option to receive their directors' fees paid in shares of the Company's Common Stock issued at a price per share equal to the greater of net asset value or the market price at the time of payment.
+Also, PFLT has purchased directors' and officers' liability insurance on behalf of its directors and officers and indemnifies such persons against certain losses.
+Independent Directors have the option to receive their directors' fees paid in shares of PFLT's Common Stock issued at a price per share equal to the greater of net asset value or the market price at the time of payment.
 No compensation is expected to be paid to directors who are "interested persons" (as defined in the 1940 Act).